Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## Small talk

-- Thanks for inviting me to interview
+- Thank you for inviting me to the interview, I'm happy to be here.

 ## Describe yourself / Who is you?

 - I am a systems engineer, I am passionate about the technology and love my work, I like to investigate, collaborate and give the best service to customers.
+- I worked as a Quality assurance (doing test on client-machines and posts) at HANDELCl.
+The project was the upgrade the transactional swtich at a Bank of Colombia.
-- I am Manu, I have been working for 4 years on deployments, software as a service and on-premise products, Some are ERP, security for logical attacks, Whitelist, Monitoring tools and others.
+- I worked as a Technical consultant - PS2 at NCRCl for 4 years on deployments, software as a service and on-premise products, Some are ERP, security for logical attacks, Whitelist, Monitoring tools and others.
 Also I have been technical lead and especialist support for these products
-- I like to learn and teach my teammates, So I like training myself in different topics that the company offers me
-- I like to planning, study, share and document my work
-- I always try to give the best solution and make an extra effort to meet the goal
-- I really like to collaborate in a team, and when necessary I can be a lead or follow instructions
+- I did maintenance and check performance on cliente-machines and Servers

 ## What are your hobbies and interests?